 - Premiums: Premiums increase with age and grow over time.
 They can rise steeply for people aged 50+ and can result in people cancelling their policy in a few years.

-For example, if you take out $10,000 in fixed cover and pay a monthly premiums of $100, you would have paid out more than the cover in 9 years, and this is without the premiums rising.
+For example, if you take out $10,000 in fixed cover and pay a monthly premium of $100, you would have paid out more than the cover in 9 years, and this is without the premiums rising.

-- Cancelling a Policy: Premium payments can become unaffordable overtime and result in cancellation.
-Unfortunately people lose the benefit of the premiums they have already paid once they have cancelled a policy.
+- Cancelling a Policy: Premium payments can become unaffordable over time and result in cancellation.
+Unfortunately, people lose the benefit of the premiums they have already paid once they have cancelled a policy.

-- Receiving Funds: It can take time for you family to receive the funds for your funeral in some circumstances.
+- Receiving Funds: It can take time for your family to receive the funds for your funeral in some circumstances.
 If there are any questions around the cause of death it may take even longer.

 It is important to weigh up the benefits and issues surrounding funeral insurance when deciding if it is the right option for you.
-Despite funeral insurance advertising filling up day time TV commercials, there are other options available to ensure you don’t find yourself drowning in premiums.
+Despite funeral insurance advertising filling up daytime TV commercials, there are other options available to ensure you don’t find yourself drowning in premiums.